go4ble/AD2SmartThings/README.md

 10. Select your Arduino and using the drop down, select your newly created AD2SmartThings device type (v2 or later).
 11. Go to your mobile device and the Arduino tile should now display as a Home Alarm tile.
 Hint: on the iPhone, sometimes you have to kill the SmartThings app two times before a new device type update will display on the SmartThings iPhone app.

-To install the SmartApp code:

-1. Go to graph.api.smartthings.com
-2. Select My Device Types tab
-3. Click the +NewSmartDevice button
-4. Choose "From Code" tab
-5. Paste the Simulated_Contact_Sensor_Device_Handler device type code from this repository
-6. Save and Publish (for me) the device type.
-You have to Publish!
-7. Repeat steps 3-6 for the Simulated_Motion_Sensor_Device_Handler device type code from this repository.
-9. Go to My SmartApps tab
-10. Click + New AmartApp button
-11. Choose "From Code" tab
-12. Paste the Alarm_Handler_SmartApp code from this repository
-13. Save and Publish (for me) the device type.
-You have to Publish!
-14. Go to your mobile device and to the SmartThings Market in the bottom right corner of the app.
-Select the SmartApps tab and scroll to the bottom of the list.
-Select My Apps and choose Alarm handler and configure it based on your alarm zone settings.

 ## Connect Your Project To Your Alarm Panel

 ### Wiring The AD2Pi to your Honeywell or Ademco alarm panel